PINTA GROUP

 Diego Costa Peuser

-Diego Costa Peuser is a cultural manager specialized in Latin American art.
-In this field, he has led various initiatives that allowed the greater and better understanding of artistic creation in the region.
+Diego Costa Peuser is a cultural manager specializing in Latin American art.
+In this field, he has led numerous initiatives that have fostered a greater and deeper understanding of the region's artistic creation.

-Diego Costa Peuser is the director of the Arte al Día International magazine, founded 41 years ago by Jorge Costa Peuser and considered a leader among the media specialized in Ibero-American art.
-In this way, he has contributed to the recognition of movements and developments of artistic modernity.
-Arte al Día International has built a unique archive of reviews, interviews, profiles and news that show the exponential growth of the artistic ecosystem in the region and the world.
+Diego Costa Peuser is the director of Arte al Día magazine, founded in 1980 by Jorge Costa Peuser, and considered a leader among specialized media in Ibero-American art.
+In this role, he has contributed to the recognition of artistic modernity's trends and developments, establishing a unique archive of reviews, interviews, profiles, and news that highlight the exponential growth of the artistic ecosystem in the region and worldwide.

-His work as projects and media director has been one of the factors in the growing attraction of the Ibero-American artistic language.
-It has crossed borders and energized the market, providing unique opportunities for all sectors and art agents.
+His work as an art manager and promoter has been a key factor in the growing appeal of the Ibero-American artistic language.
+It has crossed borders and energized the market, offering unique opportunities for all sectors and players in the art world.
+Thus, Pinta's annual programming unfolds across its three annual fairs: Pinta Lima (formerly Pinta PArC), Pinta BAphoto, and Pinta Miami, alongside special programs such as Pinta Asunción Art Week and the editorial Arte al Día.